-- You Get The Step-By-Step Digital Book: 70 pages of stuff walks you through the program, everything you need to know about the concept and implementation of this face detection system that you can duplicate for your own projects.
+- The Step-By-Step Digital Book: More Than 70 pages of stuff walks you through the program, everything you need to know about the concept and implementation of this face detection system that you can duplicate for your own projects.

 The guide is the best practical guide for learning about Image Processing, Face Detection, Neural Networks, Image Feature Extraction and Gabor Feature.
-It is written specifically for someone who is a beginner in MATLAB and new to machine learning concepts.
+It is written specifically for someone who is a beginner in MATLAB and new to image processing and machine learning concepts.

 It is assumed that you have MATLAB and both image processing and neural network toolboxes installed.
 This is a minimalistic approach to learn object detection and this guide only cover what is needed to get the job done.
 That is why it is the best!
 No advanced mathematics is needed!
 If you can add and multiply, then you can detect faces…